How to get honey from the comb

 An uncapping knife or fork is used to remove the beeswax cappings from the honeycomb cells.
 This allows the honey to flow freely during extraction.
 These tools have sharp edges that help to cut through the cappings effectively.

-See also How to draw pele
+See also How to stop the car

 3. Uncapping Tank